The Truth Is Inevitable: How God Can Exist and Why He Must

 Natural Law; The Contents of Conscience

 There was once a giant panda who appealed to relative truth, and he got away with it.
-His story is the niftiest example of belief in relative truth that I have encountered.
+I must admit this exception.
 He walked into a restaurant and ordered a mean.
 The waiter brought it, and he sat down and ate it all.
 Then, he stood up, pulled out a pistol, shot the waiter dead, and left.
 He was arrested and tried: his defense was that he was merely engaging in normal panda behavior.
 He said, “Your honor, if you will consult Wikipedia, you will find that the normal panda eats shoots and leaves.
-He was acquitted — wrongly, but he was acquitted.
+He was acquitted.

 People who believe in relative truth debate, but they do so in arguments where there can be no winner, according to the believer in relative truth.